Summer Visits

 The Archives also holds many private collections that have been gifted or deposited over the years.
 These collections, which occupy one side of the store, are an eclectic mixture and include the estate papers of Murray of Polmaise, the estate papers of Stirling of Gargunnock, and the MacGregor of MacGregor collection.
 Other notable examples are the papers of local businesses, such as James Gray, seed merchant; the records of Whinwell Children's Home, and sets of local newspapers such as the Stirling Journal and Advertiser (published from 1820) and the Stirling Observer.

-Finally, the group was impressed by a beautifully drawn plan from the Murray of Polmaise collection (reference: PD189RHP 3789), dating from some time in the eighteenth century and representing an early record of the roads and mills around Polmaise House, as well as the ‘Bannock burn’, pictured below, courtesy of Stirling Council Archives.
+Finally, the group was impressed by a beautifully drawn plan from the Murray of Polmaise collection (reference: PD189RHP 3789), dating from some time in the eighteenth century and representing an early record of the roads and mills around Polmaise House, as well as the 'Bannock burn', pictured below.

 The Scottish Records Association would like to thank Pam McNicol for facilitating our visit and for giving so generously of her time, knowledge and enthusiasm.